erwincoumans/egl_example/README.md

 # egl_example
 Creating an EGL + OpenGL(ES2) context using glad, dynamically loading the libraries, for headless rendering in the cloud.
+Added explicit device selection if the system has multiple devices.

 ## build and run ##
 ./build.sh